amirarsalan90/vlm_training/README.md

 2. LORA fine-tuning for instruction tuning

 # Projector Training Data Preparation
 Download the 558K subset of the LAION-CC-SBU dataset with BLIP captions from [here](https://huggingface.co/datasets/liuhaotian/LLaVA-Pretrain) .
-Organize the images according to the folder structure described in the README file.
+Organize the images according to the folder structure described below.